SergiyRedko/SENG533Project/README.md

 ```
 We implemented this progress bar and status display as testing process takes quite a while.
 Without a status bar it is difficult to tell if the test is still running, or if the whole thing got hung up.

+Second step is to run the analyzer with `python analyzer.py`.

 ## Some Useful Links

 There is an informative and concise tutorial on how to use Ollama [here](https://www.youtube.com/watch?v=UtSSMs6ObqY).